 Federal regulations require that when you officially withdraw from the university or stop attending your classes that the amount of Federal Title IV Financial Aid assistance that you have “earned” up to that point must be calculated using a pro-rata formula.
 If you received more financial aid than you earned, the excess funds will be returned on your behalf by the University to the program in which you received aid.
 In most instances this will leave you owing the University.

 If you change your enrollment status within the first 14 days of classes, your financial aid will be adjusted accordingly and you may possibly owe the University.

-Upon receipt of the official withdrawal notification from the Registrar’s Office, the Student Financial Services will perform the return calculation.
+Upon receipt of the official withdrawal notification from the Registrar’s Office, the Financial Aid Office will perform the return calculation.
 You will be notified by mail.
-If there is any outstanding balance with the University you are responsible for making payment arrangements with the Student Financial Services Office.
+If there is any outstanding balance with the University you are responsible for making payment arrangements with the Bursar’s Office.

 |What can happen if I withdraw from all my classes or

 stop attending classes and get all “F” grades?

 Students who withdraw from all classes prior to completing more than 60% of an enrollment term will have their aid recalculated based on the percent of the term they completed.
 For example, a student who withdraws completing only 30% of the term will have “earned” only 30% of any Title IV aid received.
 The remaining 70% must be returned.
 The Financial Aid Office encourages you to read this policy carefully.
 If you are thinking about withdrawing from all classes PRIOR to completing 60% of the semester, please CONTACT the Financial Aid Office to see how your withdrawal will affect your financial aid and your possible repayment.